-Act One - LOIS:
+Act One - LOTS:

 1) What happened to the apple tree?
 2) What do you know about Larry?
 3) Why did Anne return to her old neighborhood?

-4

 4) What dream does Kate have in Act 1?
 5) How did Joe get released from jail?

-5)

-Act ' Two - LOTS + HOTS:

-1) Why does George return to the neighborhood?
+Act Two - LOTS + HOTS: 1) Why does George return to the neighborhood?
 2) Why is Chris avoiding telling his mother that he is going to marry Ann?
 3) Why does Sue consider Chris a bad influence on Jim?

-4) Why doesn't George believe that Steve was responsible for sending the damaged cylinders?
+4) Why desen't George believe that Stave was responsible for sending the demaged Why doesn't George believe that Steve was responsible for sending the damaged cylinders?

-5) What serves as proof to George that he is right about Joe?